Print this article Print this article | Read this article in: | IT| ES| PT |

 Photo credit: Mac Doctors

-Once reserved to pro users with big wallets, shiny hardware, and high-speed internet connections, video conferencing tools now let you create, host, and join online meetings completely free, or for a very reasonable price.
+Once reserved to pro users with big wallets, shiny hardware, and high-speed internet connections, video conferencing services now let you create, host, and join online meetings completely free, or for a very reasonable price.

-Video conferencing tools often integrate some complementary features, such as the ability to make VoIP phone calls, do screen-sharing, record sessions, transfer files, or whiteboarding.
+Video conferencing services often integrate some complementary features, such as the ability to make VoIP phone calls, do screen-sharing, record sessions, transfer files, or whiteboarding.
 And all of this already at a free level.
 Anyway, if you are willing to spend a couple of bucks, some pro features like better video quality, more participants, or advanced control and customization for your conferences are usually available.

 Here the criteria:

-1) Platform: Type of tool (software / web-based).
+1) Platform: Type of video conferencing service (software / web-based).

-2) Video channels: Number of parties that can participate to a video conference at the same time (refers only to multi-party tools).
+2) Video channels: Number of parties that can participate to a video conference at the same time (refers only to multi-party software tools).

 3) Public conference: Ability to make a video conference fully public.